 “Whilst I am thrilled with increased awareness around gender-equity issues in science, I also worry that younger women may become less interested in science if they perceive it as a struggle and incompatible with family life.
 We need to also show that it is possible to have a productive career and a happy family life”

-I’m an Associate Professor at the Institute for Marine and Antarctic Studies at The University of Tasmania (UTAS).
+I’m a Professor at the Institute for Marine and Antarctic Studies at The University of Tasmania (UTAS).
 I’m a local and started my undergraduate degree at UTAS before transferring to James Cook University in North Queensland for Honours and then a PhD.
 As a marine ecologist I have worked mostly on life history and population dynamics of commercially fished species.
 Yet as my career progresses, I’m working more and more on the people-side of the equation.
 Much of my research is interdisciplinary in nature, and aims to address questions critical to both the ecological understanding of our marine systems and sustainable management of resources.
 I’m passionate about science communication and actively engaging the public in some aspects of my research.

 After my PhD I secured a three year job back at UTAS as a Research Assistant and then an ARC postdoctoral fellowship to study the spawning behaviour, movement and population linkages of calamari… but it included a few spawning episodes of my own and so three years turned into 5 or 6 as I went part-time to look after my two girls.
 Institutional, mentor and family support over that time was phenomenal and I’m very grateful for that.
 The following few years were pretty tough with shorter-term projects funded with external grants, and intermittent (although thankfully short) unwanted career breaks.
 A Fulbright Fellowship in 2010 seemed to be a turning point for me and I was able to secure a series of longer-term contracts after that.